ShiningMinions/Demo/.github/ISSUE_TEMPLATE/change-request.md

 Provide clear, numerical evidence proving that community demand exists for this desired change.
 This can be community polls, discord screenshots, Aha! proposals, etc.

+## Contributors

+If know, please provide the list of contributors who will be working on this feature.

+- TODO

 ## Technical Requirements

 Provide clear, step-by-step instructions for HOW this change will be implemented.
 Keep sentences short, and use sub-bullets if needed.
 Developers should be able to look at this list and effortlessly start programming the new feature change.